googleapis/google-cloud-cpp/google/cloud/examples/README.md

 ### Create the Docker image

 We use buildpack to compile the code in the `hello_world_http/` subdirectory into a Docker image.
-At the end of this build the docker image will reside in your workstation.
+At the end of this build the docker image will reside on your workstation.
 We will then push the image to GCR (Google Container Registry) and use it from Cloud Run.